 The Graduate Certificate in Rehabilitation (GCR) requires the completion of 15 credits in the form of five core courses.

-- Graduate Certificate in Orthopaedic Musculoskeletal Physical Therapy (GCOMPT) courses
+- Graduate Certificate in Orthopaedic Musculoskeletal Physical Therapy (GCOMPT) electives

 Explore the options below and see the Course Schedule for course dates.

-If you choose to complete the MRSc program with a course-based focus, in addition to the core courses above, you must also complete elective courses totaling 15 credits.
+If you choose to complete the MRSc program with the course-based option, in addition to the core courses above, you must also complete elective courses totaling 15 credits from:

 - RHSC 581 – Writing to Enhance Practice (3 credits)